Intellections/PersonalBook/index.md

 <br>
 Incidents like these are many and so many more to come.
 Without me knowing I had started loving my father.
 I feel sad when he asks me to do something as opposed to the hard orders he used to put through.
 I can take someone disrespecting me but my father and mother no matter how many they are or how big they be, I will retaliate.
 Me myself being a father now I realize how a father should be.
 Parents will have a slight inclination towards one kid, in our case my mom favored me and dad my sister.
 Its just a preference but have never been partial in anyway.<br>
 The entire world would accept that Mother is an epitome of love as it is shown in every aspect of one’s life.
 But the love a father show’s is always hidden behind those same aspects. <br>
 Last but not the least, <b><i>A father may look like he is a Master but in reality, has, is and will always be his children’s Servant.</i></b>

-                                                                                                     With Love,<br>
+With Love, <br>
-                                                                                                     Pavan Kumar Venugopalachari
+Pavan Kumar Venugopal